Eliyahou/HebrewChatBot/README.md

 **either locally or deployed via cloud**.
 In every question we give you the option to see The context That was Build from the DB(Faiss) with The original text orgenized with the Priority From the closest text to the farthest mark with #
+We also Added to Distance Strategy option of Faiss(cosine is the default)

 ![Demo of Hebrew ChatBot](images/Video-Hebrew-Chat-Bot.gif)